 Clearly, it’s a powerful way for preteens and teens to think.

-Scientists have also found that doodling actually improves memory.
+Scientists have also found that doodling actually improves memory especially when coupled with listening to classical music.
 When people were encouraged to doodle while listening to a list of people’s names being read, they were able to remember 29 percent more of the information on a surprise quiz later on.

 Whatever the reasons for doodling, it is fast becoming a respectable pastime.
 (I need to tell my mother!)